ZeroQI/Hama.bundle/README.md

 ================
 Plex logs: https://support.plex.tv/hc/en-us/articles/200250417-Plex-Media-Server-Log-Files

+Agents' update() method is called only when adding new items to your library or when doing a "Force Refresh" or a "Fix Incorrect Match".

 If files and series are showing in Plex GUI but not all metadata is updating, that is the Agent doing.
 Install issue under linux are generally permission issues, see installation section